 When asked why she wanted to be involved with MMDR she said, “I truly believe that although it is human nature to seek out like-minded people, our best opportunities for growth occur when we interact with those that are different from us.
 There are few things that have such universal appeal and that transcend racial, cultural & economic barriers.
 Music is one of them.
 The others that I can think of off the top of my head are Art and Food.
 Anyone can make art.
 Anyone can make music.
 Everyone likes to eat!
 Rochester has amazing resources when it comes to music and art!
 I love that this is something that anyone and everyone can participate in and in so doing, create a way to share information, knowledge and experience, making our community richer & stronger.”

 Monika Reifenstein is a recent graduate of Smith College, where she received dual bachelor’s degrees in Psychology and the Study of Women and Gender.
 She is also a musician and incredibly passionate about social justice.
 Monika is spending her post-grad time singing (with Rocappella and Concentus) and consulting & volunteering with non-profit corporations.
-She is particularly thrilled about her work with the CDCR where she helped launch Rochester’s first ever Make Music event in 2017, and is already working on making sure the 2018 event goes off without a hitch!
+She is particularly thrilled about her work with the CDCR where she helped launch Rochester’s first ever Make Music event in 2017, and is vigorously working on making sure the 2020 event goes off without a hitch!

 When asked why she wanted to be involved with MMDR she said, “I wanted to be a part of Make Music because I believe that music plays an irreplaceable role in community development, especially when free and accessible as is the case with this event.”